Click on any photo to enlarge the image

 Yakisoba is one of life's little pleasures.
 I used to love that stuff!
 Some of the best yakisoba I ever ate was bought from a little van parked alongside the road when I would go roaming around the island on weekends.
 Next best was probably at festivals.
 Here in the States, we buy Rodeo burgers or hot dogs at the ball park.
 Pork on a stick at a summer farmer's market, and so on.
 On Okinawa, a favorite fast food for me was yakisoba.
 The more remote from a restaurant, the better.

 Well, one day I was talking with Kioko, our maid when we lived in Stearly Heights.
 I told her how much I had enjoyed my day and especially the yakisoba I had bought off the back of a tiny little van on the Chinen Peninsula.
 Kioko perked up and said she'd make some for me.
 The next day she brought all the fixin's and made up a pan of excellent yakisoba.
 As she prepared it, she told me to watch and to take notes.
-That was some 16 years ago - and my family still loves it and it is a given that I'll be whippin' up a batch every time the kids come home.
+That was back in 1990 - and my family still loves it and it is a given that I'll be whippin' up a batch every time the kids come home.